 Treatment will then progress according to what your surgeon deems is the best solution.
 Topical treatments can help close wounds and promote better healing, while injectable options can fill in depressed scars.
 The latter is ideal for scars that cause a concave indentation in the skin such as sunken scars.

 Since most scars protrude above the level of the skin, surface treatments are the most common approach.
 They improve uneven pigmentation while softening any irregularities on the surface.
-Surface treatments include light or laser therapy, dermabrasion, chemical peels, and skin bleaching.
+Surface treatments include light or laser therapy, dermabrasion, chemical peels for skin renewal, and skin bleaching.

 Deeper scars may require an incision to extract part of an old scar.
 The incision will then be closed with special sutures that your skin absorbs.